ponderworthy/the-box-of-no-return/README.md

 * There are three JACK servers set up in these files which do not connect to hardware, they use the "dummy" driver.
 These are started in BOOT-INITIAL.sh also.

+* The "soft" JACK servers each run zita-j2n IP transmitters, and the "hard" JACK server runs three j2n IP receivers.
+This is how the JACK servers transmit the audio data to each other.

+* MIDI is handled wonderfully by ALSA MIDI, through a2jmidi_bridge processes.  a2jmidi_bridge is non-service binaries provided with the a2jmidid package.
+One of these is run on each soft server.
+Wiring is done through catia with ALSA MIDI enabled, and aj-snapshot saves the wiring ("./soft1 aj-snapshot" to save) and redoes it at boot.

+* One of the more difficult challenges was solved in earlier iterations of the BNR: startup.
+Each JACK client has to "settle" at startup before the next one begins loading.
+The python library jpctrl.py was created to handle this, and is used in BOOT-GENERAL.py.